garethahealy/rego-blog/README.md

 > https://github.com/redhat-cop/rego-policies

 ## <a name="DISCLAIMER"></a>DISCLAIMER
-[1] Open Policy Agent is not a Red Hat sponsored project nor is it supported under a Red Hat subscription and is strictly an upstream project.
+[1] Open Policy Agent is an open source project.
+It is not a Red Hat sponsored nor is it supported under a Red Hat subscription.